-Eating animal products takes away from the other functions your body has to do.
+Eating animal products takes more digestion energy, which in turn will take away from the other functions your body has to do.

 Whole plant foods digest more easily and burn clean.
 This means, while digestion is happening, very little is left behind in the way of fats, toxins, and hard-to-digest by-products (hormones, antibiotics, pollutants).
-This allows your svelte machine of a body to focus on other jobs it must do, like cleaning out arteries, eliminating built-up toxins, energizing your mind, healing your skin, warding off viruses, and supplying your muscles with the glucose they need to function optimally.
+This allows your svelte machine of a body to focus on other jobs, like cleaning out arteries, eliminating built-up toxins, energizing your mind, healing your skin, warding off viruses, and supplying your muscles with the glucose they need to function optimally.

-Animal protein can cause detrimental side effects on your body because of the saturated fat, antibiotics, inflammatory arachidonic acid, hormones, cholesterol and pesticides that come along with the flesh.
-Eating too many animal foods leads to an acidic and inflammatory environment in your body.
-With 90% of the Standard American Diet (SAD) coming from animal protein and processed foods, we are seeing an obesity epidemic like never before.
+Animal protein can lead to chronic disease because of the saturated fat, antibiotics (sometimes), inflammatory arachidonic acid, hormones (natural and sometimes artificial), IGF-1 insuline-like growth hormone, cholesterol and pesticides that come along with the flesh.
+Eating too many animal foods can lead to an acidic and inflammatory environment in your body.

 ~ Cardiovascular disease accounts for 1 in 4 deaths